 Arashiyama is a little out of Kyoto and will take approximately 30-minutes to get there from the city centre, while Inari Shrine is situated closer to the city.
 It’s situated on the opposite side to Arashiyama and will take a good 40-minutes to get there by rail, depending on wait times for the train and changeover at Kyoto Station.

-Let’s get into it, day-three of your Kyoto trip Itinerary.
+Let’s get into it, day three of your Kyoto trip Itinerary.

 Many Bamboo trees are lined up on either side of the path as an entrance into the forest and create a beautiful sight that needs to be seen for yourself.

 Okochi Sanso Garden: It cost a 1000-yen to enter the picturesque Okochi Sanso garden, but you won’t have any regrets once you hand the money over.
-The gardens were designed by a Japanese actor who created it specifically to be a film set in the picturesque settings on his own estate.
+The gardens were designed by a Japanese actor who created them specifically to be a film set in the picturesque settings on his own estate.

 Not only is it a garden walk with plenty of nice Japanese buildings, but you also get a complimentary Green-tea cake and tea that is appreciated inside a boutique tea house surrounded by large bamboo trees.

-It’s a relaxing atmosphere and one of my favourite attractions in Arashiyama, I could only imagine being so much better during the cherry blossom season when everything looks much prettier.
+It’s a relaxing atmosphere and one of my favourite attractions in Arashiyama; I could only imagine being so much better during the cherry blossom season when everything looks much prettier.

-Katsura River: The attractive Katsura River is full of activity with many tourist boats flowing through the water and showing the tourists the surrounding areas of Arashiyama.
+Katsura River: The attractive Katsura River is full of activity, with many tourist boats flowing through the water and showing the tourists the surrounding areas of Arashiyama.

 It’s a great time to get your camera out to click away while taking a gentle stroll along the banks of the river.

-The Katsura River is the ideal location have a bite to eat for lunch at a riverside restaurant and enjoy a bowl of ramen or other selections of Japanese food.
+The Katsura River is the ideal location to have a bite to eat for lunch at a riverside restaurant and enjoy a bowl of ramen or other selections of Japanese food.

-Arashiyama Monkey Park: Who knew entering a monkey park would require some form of fitness and that is exactly what you get when you enter the gates of the Iwatayama Monkey Park.
+Arashiyama Monkey Park: Who knew entering a monkey park would require some form of fitness, and that is exactly what you get when you enter the gates of the Iwatayama Monkey Park.

-Before you even see a monkey for the first time you need to hike up a hill for 20-minutes and it will test your fitness out in the process.
+Before you even see a monkey for the first time, you need to hike up a hill for 20-minutes, and it will test your fitness out in the process.

-The Monkey Park is a tad overrated, while there are a few large and tamed monkeys at the peak of the hill once you have completed the hike, I find that you get more distracted by the nice views of Kyoto City out in the distance.
+The Monkey Park is a tad overrated; while there are a few large and tamed monkeys at the peak of the hill once you have completed the hike, I find that you get more distracted by the nice views of Kyoto City out in the distance.